 Тор ics: Significant Impact Peculiar to Project or Project Site Significant Impact not Identified in PEIR Significant Impact due to Substantial New Information No Significant Impact not Previously Identified in PEIR 13.
-GE OLOGY AND SOILS-Would the project: a) sub oose people or structures to potential stantial adverse effects, including the risk of s, injury, or death involving: \boxtimes i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
-(Refer to Division of Mines and Geology Special Publication 42.) ii) Strong seismic ground shaking? \boxtimes iii) Seismic-related ground failure, including liquefaction? \boxtimes iv) Landslides? \boxtimes b) sult in substantial soil erosion or the loss of soil? \boxtimes c) uns res or located on geologic unit or soil that is stable, or that would become unstable as a ult of the project, and potentially result in on- off-site landslide, lateral spreading, sidence, liquefaction, or collapse? \boxtimes d) Tab located on expansive soil, as defined in ole 18-1-B of the Uniform Building Code, ating substantial risks to life or property? \boxtimes
+GEOLOGY AND SOILS-Would the project: a) Expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving: $\boxtimes$ i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
+(Refer to Division of Mines and Geology Special Publication 42.) ii) Strong seismic ground shaking? $\boxtimes$ iii) Seismic-related ground failure, including liquefaction? $\boxtimes$ iv) Landslides? $\boxtimes$ b) Result in substantial soil erosion or the loss of topsoil? $\boxtimes$

-Τομ pics: Significant Impact Peculiar to Project or Project Site Significant Impact not Identified in PEIR Significant Impact due to Substantial New Information No Significant Impact not Previously Identified in PEIR e) Have soils incapable of adequately supporting the use of septic tanks or alternative wastewater disposal systems where sewers are not available for the disposal of wastewater? \boxtimes f) Change substantially the topography or any unique geologic or physical features of the site? \boxtimes
+Тор vics: Significant Impact Peculiar to Project or Project Site Significant Impact not Identified in PEIR Significant Impact due to Substantial New Information No Significant Impact not Previously Identified in PEIR c) Be located on geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in onor off-site landslide, lateral spreading, subsidence, liquefaction, or collapse? d) Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code, creating substantial risks to life or property? $\boxtimes$ e) Have soils incapable of adequately supporting the use of septic tanks or alternative wastewater disposal systems where sewers are not available for the disposal of wastewater? f) Change substantially the topography or any unique geologic or physical features of the site? $\boxtimes$

-The Western SoMa PEIR concluded that implementation of the Western SoMa Community Plan would indirectly increase the population that would be subject to geologic hazards, including earthquakes, seismically induced ground shaking, liquefaction, and landslides.
+The Western SoMa PEIR concluded that implementation of the Western SoMa Community Plan would indirectly increase the population and development that would be subject to geologic hazards, including earthquakes, seismically induced ground shaking, liquefaction, and landslides.
 The PEIR also noted that new development is generally safer than comparable older development due to improvements in building codes and construction techniques.
-Compliance with applicable codes and recommendations made in project-specific geotechnical analyses would not eliminate earthquake risk, but would reduce them to an acceptable level given the seismically active characteristics of the San Francisco Bay Area.
-Therefore, the PEIR concluded that implementation of the Western SoMa Community Plan would not result in significant impacts related to geologic hazards.
+Compliance with applicable codes and recommendations made in project-specific geotechnical analyses would not eliminate earthquake risk but would reduce potential impacts to an acceptable level given the seismically active characteristics of the San Francisco Bay Area.
+The PEIR concluded that implementation of the Western SoMa Community Plan would not result in significant impacts related to geologic hazards.
 No mitigation measures were identified in the PEIR.

-A geotechnical investigation was conducted to assess the geologic conditions underlying the project site and provide recommendations related to the proposed project's design and construction.
-The findings and recommendations are presented in a geotechnical report and summarized below.39
+A geotechnical investigation was conducted on February 8, 2016 to assess the geologic conditions underlying the project site and provided recommendations related to the proposed project's design and construction.
+The findings and recommendations are presented in a geotechnical report and summarized below.
+The geotechnical investigation included cone penetration tests, hand auger boring, and laboratory testing of the samples.
+Based on the boring tests, the site is underlain with Beach and Dune Sand.
+Groundwater was encountered approximately 3 feet bgs.

-The geotechnical investigation included the drilling of one test boring to a depth of 25 feet below ground surface (bgs) in the existing surface parking lot on the project site.
-Based on the test boring, the project site is underlain by sand and silt.
-Groundwater was encountered approximately 10 feet bgs.
-There are no known active earthquake faults that run underneath the project site or in the project vicinity; the closest active fault to the project site is the San Andreas Fault, which is about seven miles to the southwest.
-The project site is not in a landslide hazard zone or a liquefaction hazard zone.40
+There are no known active earthquake faults that run underneath the project site or in the project vicinity.
+The closest active fault to the project site is the San Andreas Fault, which is about seven miles to the southwest of the site.
+The project site is not in a landslide hazard zone or a liquefaction hazard zone.